What does the former head of state say about reconciling work and family life?

 "Women have to cooperate," Vigdis Finnbogadóttir emphasizes clearly.
 Her own daughter is a mother herself today, she says.

 Stay more often

-And shares child-rearing with the husband.
-“The little one is in the daycare, both have a full-time job; if one has to work longer, the other steps in. ” You can see it that calmly!
+And shares raising children with the husband.
+“The little one is in daycare, both have a full-time job; if one has to work longer, the other steps in. " You can see it that calmly!

 Speaking of serenity: In Dublin I spoke to the sales director of Google Ireland about her workflow.
 What came out were some exciting statements about time management.